datamachine/telex/README.md

 With that said, we do strive to have the bot continue to function seemlessly when pulling the latest HEAD

+# Contact

+The primary developers are Vince (@Surye) and Phillip (@Tyrannosaurus) and can be contacted directly through telegram.

+Bug reports and issues can be reported at: https://github.com/datamachine/telegram-pybot/issues

 # Known Issues

 ## Not recieving telegram verification text on initial launch